idarerick/2020-Illumina-Inc-Stock-Prices-ILMN-vs-San-Diego-COVID-19-Case-Counts/README.md

 I decided to compare the San Diego COVID-19 Case Counts with the stock prices of a San Diego-based company, and Illumina, Inc. (ILMN) happens to fit the bill.
 Illumina happens to be one of the top biotechnology companies in the world

-The goal is to chart a quick comparison and visual to see the rising San Diego COVID-19 Case Counts as of April 1st to the stock prices of Illumina (ILMN).
+The goal is to chart a quick comparison and visual to see the rising San Diego COVID-19 case counts as of April 1st to the stock prices of Illumina (ILMN).
 The stock prices are from January to April 1st of 2020.
 Data taken from [Nasdaq.com](https://www.nasdaq.com/).

 ![Illumina vs SD COVID-19](images/illumina-stock-vs-sd-covid-counts.png)